milletyann/milletyann/README.md

 My name is Yann and I'm a computer science student at Telecom SudParis (Polytechnical Institute of Paris).
 I am looking towards a specialization in Artificial Intelligence but I also like to code sometimes.
-I will try to upload some projects on here since it is a bit empty at the moment ^^.
+I will try to upload some projects on here.

 #### Languages